Also in this section

 The experience of pain is unique to each person, and involves multiple dimensions, including physical, psychological, social, emotional, and spiritual and is frequently modified by contextual factors.
 The complexity of pain often makes it difficult for clients and providers, within long term care and other areas of the healthcare system, to work together to assess and manage pain.

 Pain can go unrecognized in older adults, more often in persons living with dementia.

 This measure does not include residents who do not experience pain at their follow-up assessment, either because there is an absence of pain or their pain management protocol was successful.

 When thinking about this quality indicator, providers and leaders can consider a number of things to better understand and improve these results.
 To ensure alignment across areas of the healthcare system with respect to pain management, it is important to understand the Alberta Pain Strategy.
 Once familiar with this document, some questions they could ask before taking action include:

 - What protocols are in place to help residents and staff recognize and communicate pain?

-- How are active (e.g., exercise, stretching and breathing techniques, meditation) and passive (e.g., medication, acupuncture) pain management strategies understood by staff?
+- How are active (e.g., exercise, repositioning, stretching and breathing techniques, meditation, application of heat) and passive (e.g., medication, acupuncture) pain management strategies understood by staff?
 How can staff empower residents to embrace active pain management strategies?

-- How can loved ones support pain management strategies?
+- How can loved ones support pain identification and management strategies?